 Nurse practitioners (NPs) are advanced practice nurses who integrate clinical skills associated with nursing and medicine in order to assess, diagnose and manage patients in primary health care settings and acute care populations, as well as ongoing care for populations with chronic illness.
+Note: In Quebec, these nurses are called specialized nurse practitioners (infirmières praticiennes spécialisées).
+For the purposes of CIHI reporting, they are referred to as NPs (infirmières praticiennes).

-Registered nurses (RNs) are health care professionals who work both autonomously and in collaboration with others to enable individuals, families, groups, com munities and populations to achieve their optimal levels of health.
+Registered nurses (RNs) are health care professionals who work both autonomously and in collaboration with others to enable individuals, families, groups, communities and populations to achieve their optimal levels of health.
 RNs deliver direct health care services to those at all stages of life and in all situations of health, illness, injury and disability; they also coordinate care and support clients in managing their own health.
 RNs contribute to the health care system through their leadership across a wide range of settings.
 RNs are currently regulated in all 13 provinces and territories.

 Registered psychiatric nurses (RPNs) are health care professionals who work both autonomously and in collaboration with clients and other health care team members to coordinate health care and provide client-centred services to individuals, families, groups and communities.
 RPNs focus on mental and developmental health, mental illness and addictions, while integrating physical health and utilizing bio-psycho-social and spiritual models for a holistic approach to care.

-RPNs are currently regulated in the 4 Western provinces (Manitoba, Saskatchewan, Alberta and British Columbia) and Yukon.
+RPNs are currently regulated in the 4 Western provinces (Manitoba, Saskatchewan, Alberta and British Columbia) and the Yukon.
 Note: RPNs are educated and trained independently of the registered nursing class.